 Some of the statements contained in this Annual Report on Form 20-F are forward-looking statements that involve risks and uncertainties.
 The statements contained in this Annual Report on Form 20-F that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, including, without limitation, statements regarding trends related to our business and our expectations, beliefs, intentions or strategies regarding the future.
 These statements are subject to known and unknown risks, uncertainties and other factors, which may cause our actual results to differ materially from those implied by the forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology, such as "may," "will," "could," "should," "expects," "plans," "anticipates," "believes," "intends," "estimates," "predicts," "potential," or "continue" or the negative of these terms or other comparable terminology.
-Forward-looking statements also include, but are not limited to, statements in (i) "Item 4 - Information on Check Point" regarding our belief as to increased use of Internet technologies, continued expansion of connectivity services, increased threats to the Internet and to data and network security, acceleration of the use of networks, the need and demand for network, gateway and virtual security, the need and demand for flexible and extensible security, the demand for our new blade architecture and adoption of new licensing offerings, increasing demands on enterprise security systems, the impact of our relationship with our technology partners on our sales goals, the contribution of our products to our future revenue, our development of future products, and our ability to integrate, market and sell acquired products and technologies; and (ii) "Item 5 - Operating and Financial Review and Prospects" regarding, among other things, our expectations regarding our business and the markets in which we operate and into which we sell products, future amounts and sources of our revenue, our ongoing relationships with our current and future customers and channel partners, our future costs and expenses, the adequacy of our capital resources, share repurchases by us, and dividend payments by us.

-Forward-looking statements involve risks, uncertainties and assumptions, and our actual results may differ materially from those predicted.
-Many of these risks, uncertainties and assumptions are described in the risk factors set forth in "Item 3 - Key Information - Risk Factors" and elsewhere in this Annual Report on Form 20-F. All forward-looking statements included in this Annual Report on Form 20-F are based on information available to us on the date of the filing and reasonable assumptions.
+Forward-looking statements also include, but are not limited to, statements in (i) "Item 4 - Information on Check Point" regarding our belief as to, among other things, and (ii) "Item 5 - Operating and Financial Review and Prospects" regarding, among other things, our expectations regarding our business and the markets in which we operate and into which we sell products, future amounts and sources of our revenue, our ongoing relationships with our current and future customers and channel partners, our future costs and expenses, the adequacy of our capital resources, share repurchases by us, and dividend payments by us Forward-looking statements involve risks, uncertainties and assumptions, and our actual results may differ materially from those predicted.
+Many of these risks, uncertainties and assumptions are described in the risk factors set forth in "Item 3 - Key Information - Risk Factors" and elsewhere in this Annual Report on Form 20-F. All forward-looking statements included in this Annual Report on Form 20-F are based on information available to us on the date of the filing.
 We undertake no obligation to update or revise any of the forward-looking statements after the date of the filing, except as required by applicable law.